-Chapter (5): Methodological Dualism (MD) and the Multi-Explanation Framework (MEF) (II): Mechanistic and mentalistic explanations, and the theory of understanding
+Chapter (5): Methodological dualism (MD) and the multi-explanation framework (MEF) (II): Mechanistic and mentalistic explanations and theories of understanding

-The current chapter consists of two important parts.
-In the first part, I will develop the MEF approach, which explains how a complicated behavior can be explained with the help of two types of explanatory models: the mechanistic and the mentalistic.
-In the second part of the chapter, I will discuss the influence of the MEF approach on the way we understand behavior.
-The influence of this approach is expressed mainly in drawing attention to the following: there are two types of procedures for understanding a given phenomenon, the one is based on science and the other is based on folk psychology (see previous chapter 4).
+This chapter is divided into two parts.
+In the first part, I will develop the MEF approach, which explains how complicated behavior can be explained with the help of two explanatory models: mechanistic and mentalistic.
+In the second part, I will discuss the influence of the MEF approach on the way we understand behavior, drawing attention to two procedures for understanding a given phenomenon, one based on science and the other on folk psychology (see Chapter 4).

-Part (I): The Multi-Explanation Framework (MEF): Core ideas
+Part I: The multi-explanation framework (MEF): core ideas

-In the foregoing chapter (4) on Methodological Dualism the ground was prepared to develop the MEF.
-First, it was clarified that good understanding of behavior requires the use of two kinds of explanatory models: mechanistic and mentalistic.
-Secondly, it was shown that [Motivation/Belief] as a mentalistic explanatory model meets most of the scientific-methodology requirements.
+The ground was prepared to develop the MEF in the previous chapter on methodological dualism.
+First, it was clarified that a good understanding of behavior requires two explanatory models: mechanistic and mentalistic.
+Secondly, it was shown that [Motivation–Belief] as a mentalistic explanatory model meets most of the requirements of the scientific method.
 Therefore, this model may be seen as a procedure for creating specific mentalistic explanations for behavioral phenomena.
-The present chapter (5) then is a natural continuation of what has been achieved by the development of the MD.
-Hence, assuming that the mentalistic explanation model [Motivation/Belief] is methodologically acceptable, the following question arises: How can these two different explanatory procedures, the mechanistic and the mentalistic, be used to explain behavior that is more complicated than, for example, a simple reflex?
-The MEF approach offers a solution to this question.
-To clarify this, I will use an example from a daily life, called Morning Episode: Ronny woke up in the morning sleepy, got up, went to the kitchen, and made himself a cup of black coffee.
+The present chapter is a natural continuation of what has been achieved by the development of MD.
+Hence, assuming that the mentalistic explanation model [Motivation–Belief] is methodologically acceptable, the following question arises: How can these different explanatory procedures, mechanistic and mentalistic, be used to explain behavior that is more complicated than, for example, a simple reflex?
+The MEF offers a solution to this question.
+To clarify this, I will use an example from daily life, which I shall refer to as the Morning Episode: Ronny woke up in the morning feeling sleepy, got up, went to the kitchen, and made himself a cup of black coffee.
 How can this behavior be explained?

-At the everyday level of explanation, the mentalistic model of explanation can be used: in the morning Ronny felt thirsty and sleepy and believed that if he made himself a cup of black coffee he would satisfy his thirst and overcome the drowsiness of awakening, therefore Ronny made himself a cup of black coffee.
+According to the mentalistic model of explanation, Ronny felt thirsty and sleepy and believed that making himself a cup of black coffee would satisfy his thirst and reduce his drowsiness.
+He therefore made himself a cup of black coffee.
 This explanation answers the question: Why did Ronny make a cup of coffee?
-However, it does not answer the question: How did the action of making the coffee and all the other actions related to it took place?
-If we decide to expand the explanation and answer the question of how, we will have to conceive of the explanation of the Morning episode as a mentalistic description that organizes under its wings a large number of actions, some of which have to be explained mentalistic and some mechanistic.
-I shall first examine a behavior that is explained by the mentalistic approach.
-For example, when Ronny opened the fridge he had to decide between two types of coffee: instant coffee or black coffee.
-After some thought he chose black coffee.
+However, it does not answer the question: How did the action of making the coffee and all the other actions related to it take place?
+If we expand the explanation to answer the question of how, we will have to appeal to a mentalistic description of the Morning Episode that encompasses many actions, some of which have to be explained mentalistically and some mechanistically.
+I shall first examine a behavior that can be explained by the mentalistic approach.
+For example, when Ronny opened the fridge, he had to decide between two types of coffee: instant or fresh.
+After some thought, he chose fresh coffee.
 Why?
-The mentalistic explanation is this: Ronny remembered that black coffee aroused him more than instant coffee, and he believed that this time too black coffee would get rid of the drowsiness, so Ronny chose black coffee.
-That is, in the present case, the conscious recall of the black-coffee experience is used as motivation for the choice.
+The mentalistic explanation is this: Ronny remembered that fresh coffee wakes him up more effectively than instant coffee, and he believed that this time, too, fresh coffee would dispel his drowsiness, so he chose fresh coffee.
+In this case, conscious recall of the fresh coffee experience motivates Ronny’s choice.